-When Shag Carroll, a wounded Civil War veteran from Kentucky, and Joel Erhardt, an over-dressed Yankee from New York, discover a rich vein of gold in the high San Juan’s, they never suspect they are in for a bloody, ten-year mine war.
+When Shag Carroll, a wounded Civil War veteran from Kentucky, and Joel Erhardt, an over-dressed Yankee from New York, lawfully staked and claimed the Hawk Lode in June of 1880, they never suspect they were in for a bloody, five year mine war.